nfdi4plants/ARC-specification/ISA-XLSX.md

 For a full example of a complete Investigation File, please see [https://git.io/vD1va](https://git.io/vD1va).

-#### ATTENTION
+> #### ATTENTION
-Rows in which the first character in the first column is Unicode [U+0023](http://www.fileformat.info/info/unicode/char/0023/index.htm)  (the `#` character) MUST be interpreted as comments, where reference implementation parsers SHOULD ignore those lines entirely.
+> Rows in which the first character in the first column is Unicode
+> [U+0023](http://www.fileformat.info/info/unicode/char/0023/index.htm)  (the `#` character) > MUST be interpreted as
+> comments, where reference implementation parsers SHOULD ignore those lines entirely.

-Rows where the label `Comment[<comment name>]` appear can also appear within any of the section blocks.
+> Rows where the label `Comment[<comment name>]` appear can also appear within any of the > section blocks.
 Where these appear, the comment name must be unique within the context of a single block (e.g. you cannot have multiple occurences of `Comment[external DB REF]` within `STUDY ASSAYS`.
 Also, the value cells MUST match the number of values indicated by the rest of the section in context.

 ### Ontology Source Reference section

-The Ontology Source section of the Investigation file is used to declare Ontology Sources used elsewhere in the ISA-Tab files within the context of an Investigation.
+The Ontology Source section of the Investigation file is used to declare Ontology Sources used elsewhere in the ISA-XLSX files within the context of an Investigation.

 Where a row labelled with `Term Source REF` suffixed in the Investigation